Jeremiah Chapter 13

 Jeremiah 13:17 “But if ye will not hear it, my soul shall weep in secret places for [your] pride; and mine eye shall weep sore, and run down with tears, because the LORD’S flock is carried away captive.”

 That is, if you will not listen to what I say, take heed to what I say, and obey the counsel which I give you.
 I shall seriously and secretly mourn for your rebellion and obstinacy, which is rooted in your pride, and lifting up yourselves against the LORD’s admonishing and counsels.
 And I shall also mourn for your calamity when it comes upon you.
 I shall have a personal and family concern toward you, but that will not so much trouble me as to consider that you who are the church and people of God should be led into captivity.

 Jeremiah is brought to weeping for the fate of these prideful people.
 The sheep belong to the great Shepherd.
 God will allow His people to go into captivity to make them realize how badly they need Him to save them.

 Jeremiah 13:18 “Say unto the king and to the queen, Humble yourselves, sit down: for your principalities shall come down, [even] the crown of your glory.”

-In the following two Scriptures, we see that the king was very young, and his mother was the queen instead of him having a wife who was queen.
+In the following two Scriptures, we see that the king was very young, and his mother was the queen instead of his having a wife who would have been queen.
 Jeremiah was the prophet in the land for both kings.

 2 Kings 22:1 “Josiah [was] eight years old when he began to reign, and he reigned thirty and one years in Jerusalem.
 And his mother’s name [was] Jedidah, the daughter of Adaiah of Boscath.”